kiwiirc/kiwiirc/README.md

 ## Getting started

-If you're just looking to run Kiwi IRC and not develop or modify it then there are pre-built and ready to use packages here: https://kiwiirc.com/downloads/index.html
+If you just want to run Kiwi IRC and not modify it then pre-built and ready to use packages/installers/archives can be found here: https://kiwiirc.com/downloads/index.html

 **Just looking to build a theme?
 Try the online [theme builder](https://kiwiirc.com/nextclient-themebuilder)**